visgl/luma.gl/docs/upgrade-guide.md

 ## Upgrading from v6.x to v7.0

+luma.gl v7.0 represents a major overhaul of the API and applications may require light porting:

+- A number of changes have been made to support new features, unify similar functionality and improve performance.
+- Modularization of luma.gl is also continuing and in some cases rarely used code has been removed to reduce library bloat.

+## API Removals

-### Loading Functions Removed
+## Loading Functions

-A number of IO functions have been removed and now only minimal `loadFile` and `loadImage` utils are provided.
-Instead:
+Since luma.gl's new companion framework [loaders.gl]() now provides significantly richer and more powerful loading functionality, it did not make sense to keep the legacy luma.gl loading functions.
+They have been removed and now only minimal `loadFile` and `loadImage` utils are provided.

-* A new companion framework [loaders.gl]() provides a rich suite of 3D file format loaders
-* Also the `Texture2D` constructor can now accept url strings and `Promise` objects.
+The following table provides guidance in case you are using one of the removed methods.

 | Removed Function | Replacement  |
 | ---              | ---          |